Home > Root

 fastboot boot boot.img

-8. If it’s not, then just do a normal restart, and your device will be booted to the OS.
+8. However, if if it doesn’t, then just do a normal restart, and your device will be boot to the non-rooted OS [and you should try out any of the other methods listed below].

-9. Now type in the below command to permanently flash this boot.img:
+11. Or boot to Fastboot Mode, type in the below command to permanently flash the boot.img:

 fastboot flash boot boot.img